paytrail/documentation/content/legacy/rest-interface/_index.en.md

 If you encounter any problems using the package don't hesitate reporting them to us in GitHub.
 You can also participate in the package development by submitting us pull requests.

 ### Usage

+{{< notice note >}}
+Even though REST interface is marked as beta, it is considered a stable product.
+Paytrail will not implement backwards incompatible or otherwise breaking changes to it without prior notice.
+{{< /notice >}}

 When using the form interface the payment data is sent from a customer's browser to Paytrail service, but when using the REST interface customer's server sends the payment data to Paytrail service in _XML_ or _JSON_ format.
 The response message is returned in the same format.